 Memorable Manitobans: Elswood Fredrick Bole (1910-1987)

 He served as a Councillor and Mayor of St. Vital from 1948 to 1951.
 In 1965 he became the first Executive Director of the then new metropolitan government of Greater Winnipeg.
-He also served as Chairman of the Public Utilities Board, the Assessment Appeal Board, and the Civil Defence Advisory Committee.
+He also served as Chairman of the Public Utilities Board, Assessment Appeal Board, and Civil Defence Advisory Committee.
 He chaired the provincial Disaster Assessment Board that helped to flood-proof the Red River Valley in the aftermath of the catastrophic 1950 flood.
-He served as a Director of Ducks Unlimited from 1968 to 1970, and he served on the boards of the St. Amant Centre from 1953 and St. Boniface Hospital from 1966.
-In recognition of his community service, he received an honorary doctorate from the University of Winnipeg in 1974.
-He received the Queen Elizabeth II Silver Jubilee Medal in 1977.
+He served as a Director of Ducks Unlimited (1968-1970) and he served on the boards of the St. Amant Centre (from 1953), St. Boniface Hospital (from 1966), and the Manitoba Centennial Corporation.
+In recognition of his community service, he received an honorary doctorate from the University of Winnipeg (1974) and Queen Elizabeth II Silver Jubilee Medal (1977).

 Obituary, Winnipeg Free Press, 2 June 1987.